Nasdaq buys Nordic clearing house

-BRIEF-Volt Information Sciences' unit enters into an amendment to loan and security agreement

-* On feb 17, Co's unit entered into an amendment to loan and security agreement dated as of Feb 17, 2016 - SEC filing

-LONDON, July 2 Nasdaq OMX has bought a Nordic clearing house in the latest move by the transatlantic exchange group to expand its operations in Europe.
+LONDON Nasdaq OMX (NDAQ.O) has bought a Nordic clearing house in the latest move by the transatlantic exchange group to expand its operations in Europe.

 Nasdaq, which said last month it was building a European futures exchange, said on Monday it had acquired NOS Clearing ASA, a commodities clearing house based in Norway, for an undisclosed sum.